-12 Derivative Financial Instrument
+11 Derivative Financial Instrument

 On 10 December 2013, the Company announced that it had entered into an equity swap agreement ("the Equity Swap Agreement") with YAGM over 400,000,000 of the Subscription Shares ("the Swap Shares").
 In return for a payment by the Company to YAGM of £400,000 ("the Initial Escrowed Funds"), twelve monthly settlement payments in respect of such payment were to be made by YAGM to the Company, or by the Company to YAGM, based on a formula related to the difference between the prevailing market price (as defined in the Equity Swap Agreement) of the Company's ordinary shares in any month and a 'benchmark price' that is 10% above the Subscription Price.
-Thus the funds received by the Company in respect of the Swap Shares are dependent on the future price performance of the Company's ordinary shares.